Rick's Daily Tips

 Just follow the steps below to disable the camera in your laptop:

-1 – Click the Start button, them immediately start typing the words device manager, then select Device Manager from the list of search results that pops up.
+1 – Right-click the Start button, then select Device Manager from the menu.

 2 – Click the arrow beside the word Cameras to expand that line.